sittora/dream-app/README.md

 - `npm run update:check` - Check for updates
 - `npm run update:apply` - Update dependencies

+#### Host authentication for sidecar
+- The NuminOS sidecar supports stronger host authentication using signed assertions (RS256).
+See `numinos-service/docs/host-auth.md` for details and `numinos-service/scripts/host-request-token.js` for an example host script that signs an assertion and requests a token from `/token`.

 ### Project Structure
 ```
 anima-insights/